seL4/docs/seL4_Driver_API/Child_Enumeration.md

 refresh its information about the children of the target device, by once again calling seL4drv_mgmt_enumerate_get_num_children(), and doing a re-run of seL4drv_mgmt_enumerate_children().
-The environment can then compare the '''Child IDs''' of the newly returned list of devices with those that it previously had in its device tree, and perform an update of its device tree.
+The environment can then compare the **Child IDs** of the newly returned list of devices with those that it previously had in its device tree, and perform an update of its device tree.